Understanding and Mitigating Spurious Correlations in Text Classification with Neighborhood Analysis: Analyzing Spurious Correlations with Neighborhood Analysis

 Our claim is further supported by Figure~\ref{fig:representations-1}.
-We evaluate the polarity of a token with a reference model $\mathcal{M}^*$ that is trained on $\mathcal{D}_{\text{unbiased}}$.
-The figure shows that fine-tuning causes language models to pull the representations of ``book'' and ``movie'' apart and align them with the genuine tokens.
-In other words, the tokens ``book'' and ``movie'' lose their meaning during fine-tuning.
-To view this phenomenon in a quantitative manner, we define \textit{spurious score} of a token by the mean probability change of class 1 in the prediction of when inputting the top $K=100$ neighbors to $\mathcal{M}^*$ . i.e.,
+We evaluate the polarity of a token with RoBERTa, a reference model $f^*$ trained on $\mathcal{D}_{\text{unbiased}}$.
+The figure shows that fine-tuning causes LMs to dismantle the representations of \token{book} and \token{movie} and align them with the genuine tokens.
+Thus \token{book} and \token{movie} lose their meaning during fine-tuning.

+To view this phenomenon in a quantitative manner, we define a token's \textit{spurious score} by the mean probability change of class~1 in the prediction when inputting the top $K$ neighbors,\footnote{We set $K$ to 100 in our analysis.} $\mathcal{N}_i$, to $f^*$:

-Intuitively, if the polarities of the nearest neighbors of a token change drastically (hence obtaining a high spurious score), the token might have lose its original semanticity and is likely to be spurious.
-We consider only the probability change of class 1 because both tasks presented in this work are binary classifications.
-Relevant quantitative analysis is presented along with our proposed methods in Section~\ref{sec:experiments}.
+Intuitively, if the polarities of the nearest neighbors of a token change drastically (hence yielding a high spurious score), the token may have lost its original semantics and is likely spurious.
+We consider only the probability change of class~1 because both tasks presented in this work are binary classification.

+Table~\ref{neighborhood-stats-1} reveals that the ideal model trained on $\mathcal{D}_{\text{unbiased}}$ changes the polarity of the neighbors only slightly and therefore yields low spurious scores for the target tokens.
+By contrast, standard fine-tuning greatly increases the spurious score of the target tokens.
+The score of non-spurious token (\token{film} in Amazon binary) remains low regardless of the dataset used in fine-tuning.
+This suggests that ensuring a low spurious score is crucial to learning a robust model.